-- 2) The Keswick release schedule shall include the following criteria and actions: - a) Maintain minimum monthly average flows necessary to meet nondiscretionary delivery obligations and legal requirements. - b) Provide for flow-related biological needs of spring life stages of all species covered by this Opinion in the Sacramento River and Delta, to the greatest extent possible.

-- c) If operational changes are necessary to meet Delta outflow, X2, or other legal requirements during this time, then: - CVP/SWP Delta combined exports shall be curtailed to 2,000 cfs if necessary to meet legal requirements while maintaining a 3,250 cfs Keswick Dam release (or other planned release based on biological needs of species); and - if it is necessary to curtail combined exports to values more restrictive than 2,000 cfs in order to meet Delta outflow, X2, or other legal requirements, then Reclamation and DWR shall, as an overall strategy, first, increase releases from Oroville or Folsom Dam; and - in general, Reclamation shall increase releases from Keswick Dam as a last resort. - Based on improvements in updated monthly hydrology, this restriction may be relaxed, with NMFS' concurrence.
+- 2) The Keswick release schedule shall include the following criteria and actions: - a) Maintain minimum monthly average flows necessary to meet nondiscretionary delivery obligations and legal requirements. - b) Provide for flow-related biological needs of spring life stages of all species covered by this Opinion in the Sacramento River and Delta, to the greatest extent possible. - c) If operational changes are necessary to meet Delta outflow, X2, or other legal requirements during this time, then: - CVP/SWP Delta combined exports shall be curtailed to 2,000 cfs if necessary to meet legal requirements while maintaining a 3,250 cfs Keswick Dam release (or other planned release based on biological needs of species); and - if it is necessary to curtail combined exports to values more restrictive than 2,000 cfs in order to meet Delta outflow, X2, or other legal requirements, then Reclamation and DWR shall, as an overall strategy, first, increase releases from Oroville or Folsom Dam; and - in general, Reclamation shall increase releases from Keswick Dam as a last resort. - Based on improvements in updated monthly hydrology, this restriction may be relaxed, with NMFS' concurrence.

-Rationale: It is necessary to manage storage for potential dry years, to reduce adverse effects on winter-run egg incubation in summer months, and on spring-run in fall months.
+Rationale: It is necessary to manage storage for potential dry years, to reduce adverse effects on winter-run spawning, egg incubation, and fry emergence in summer months, and on spring-run in fall months.
 According to information provided by Reclamation, the hydrology is too variable this time of year to provide for a meaningful 3-month release schedule.
-Instead, monthly consultations between NMFS and Reclamation are needed to ensure that operations are based on biological criteria.
+Instead, monthly consultations between NMFS and Reclamation are needed to ensure that operations are based on current biological criteria and needs.

-Action I.2.3.C Drought Exception Procedures if February Forecast, Based on 90 Percent Hydrology, Shows that 55°F 7DADM at CCR or 1.9 MAF EOS Storage is Not Achievable
+Action I.2.3.C Drought Exception Procedures if February Forecast, Based on 90 Percent Hydrology, Shows that Clear Creek Temperature Compliance Point or 1.9 MAF EOS Storage is Not Achievable